ur-tcs/programming-2-ex-1/README.md

 ## Obtaining the Exercise Files
+* Go to the following page: [https://github.com/ur-tcs/programming-2-ex-1.git](https://github.com/ur-tcs/programming-2-ex-1.git)
-* Clone, fork or download the following repository: `git clone https://github.com/ur-tcs/programming-2-ex-1.git` or [https://github.com/ur-tcs/programming-2-ex-1.git](https://github.com/ur-tcs/programming-2-ex-1.git)
+* Clone or fork the repository: `git clone https://github.com/ur-tcs/programming-2-ex-1.git` or download it by clicking on the gree `<code>` button and select `download`
 * This will create a directory named `programming-2-ex-1/` containing the exercise project files `degrees`.
 You can change your working directory by running the change directory (cd) command: `cd programming-2-ex-1/degrees/`